urbint/ex_dash/README.md

 Outside of that, Dash docsets rely on two things:

   - a SQLite database for search
-  - `dashAnchors` injected into the docs pages, to populate the table of contents along the left side of Dash's view
+  - Dash "anchors" injected into the docs pages, to populate the table of contents along the left side of Dash's view.
+Currently Functions, Types, Callbacks, and Macros are supported.

 These are run in succession in `ExDash.Formatter`.
 See `ExDash.Formatter.Docset` and `ExDash.Formatter.Injector` for more.